Career Access Mentoring for Students

 Mentors can help you navigate your career path by:

-- Providing exclusive insight into your chosen industry
+- Providing exclusive insights into your chosen industry

 - Increasing awareness of organisational values, expectations and business areas